claforte/RayTracingWeekend.jl/README.md

 ## This module + src/proto/proto.jl

 This is a short script that runs various tests and records historical timings on my Ryzen 3700 PC.
 It's best suited for benchmarking.
+NOTE: if you want to test the same optimized version I did, based on the content of book 1 (i.e. no BVH, no motion blur), you should first `git checkout "v0.3"`, i.e. use this [release](https://github.com/claforte/RayTracingWeekend.jl/releases/tag/v0.3).

 To run interactively with vscode:
 1. F1, `Julia: Start REPL`